Woodland Davis Clean Water Agency: Expectations of water service

 This new facility is expected to reach more than two-thirds of the urban population in Yolo, Co along with UC Davis, whom is also a project partner.
 The water treatment facility will supply 30 million gallons per day, which will be 18 million gallons per day to woodland and 12 million gallons per day to Davis.
 The facility will also irrigate 15,000 acres of crops for agriculture.

 The intake along the Sacramento River will divert 45,000 acre-feet a year (depending on rainfall).
 This will be regulated by the state during summer and dry months (from the water permit from the State Water Resource Control Board).
-The water purchase from Conway Farms, which had a senior water right, will allow 10,000 acre-feet to be pumped during the summer months and has fewer regulations during aril-oct.
+The water purchase from Conway Farms, which had a senior water right, will allow 10,000 acre-feet to be pumped during the summer months and has fewer regulations during April-October.
 There will be no added fluoride to the water supply.

 Both Woodland and Davis will raise utility fees to help cover some of the costs for the project.
 Woodland will see 17 percent increase in their water bills and will gradually go up over the next three years.